tpaschalis/tpaschalis.github.io/_posts/2024-08-12-lock-striping.md

 description: "This could have a fancier name.
 Something with zebras?
 Or a race car?"
 ---

-Let's discuss *lock striping*, a very simple technique to reduce lock contention that I haven't seen being mentioned nearly enough.
-The technique is also known by a bunch of different names, let me know what _you_'ve heard it called!
+Concurrency is a common challenge, particularly when it comes to managing access to shared data structures.
+One of the key issues is lock contention, where multiple threads compete for access to the same resources, potentially leading to performance bottlenecks.
+In this post, we’ll explore *lock striping*, a straightforward technique to reduce lock contention that I haven't seen mentioned nearly enough.

 ## The problem